Nicholas-BI/bakery-efficiency-score/README.md

 ## Why I Made This

-This project started with a debate between me and my partner, Stephanie.
+This started as a debate between me and my partner, Stephanie.
+She liked big batches—fewer check-ins.
+I wanted faster returns.

-She preferred big-batch recipes—less hassle, fewer check-ins.
-I wanted faster payouts—shorter bakes meant quicker returns.
-Neither of us was wrong.
-We just had different priorities.

-> What if a report didn’t tell you what the best recipe is?
+> What if a report didn’t tell you the best recipe, but let *you* define it?
-> What if it let you define “best,” and adapted to match?

-This report does exactly that.
+That’s exactly what this does.

 ---

 ## What This Report Does

-This is a fully dynamic recipe-ranking tool that adapts to your priorities.
-Whether you're focused on profit, speed, volume, or XP, the scoring model recalculates and ranks recipes based on your input.
+A dynamic ranking tool that adapts to your priorities.
+Profit?
+Speed?
+XP?
+You decide—everything updates in real time.

 **Key features:**
-- Slider-based control over Profit, Cook Time, Servings, and XP
+- Slider control over Profit, Cook Time, Servings, XP
-- Preset strategies like *Quick Cash*, *XP Farm*, and *Balanced*
+- Preset strategies like *Quick Cash*, *XP Farm*, *Balanced*
-- Appliance-level filtering and cook-time constraints
+- Appliance-level filters and cook-time limits
-- Real-time ranking updates
+- Instant score recalculations
-- Score breakdown tooltips and exported DAX measures for transparency
+- Transparent scoring with tooltips and exported DAX

 ![Bakery Story Report Screenshot](./docs/images/bakery_story.png)

----

 ## How It Works (Under the Hood)